- Published on

 And the conditional probability distribution can be written as:

-And, is called the product rule of probability theory
+And, is called the product rule of probability theory.

 Independence

-above.
+There is a special case for the product rule above.
 If two events and are independent, Knowing in advance won't change the probability of having ; therefore:

 - The conditional probability becomes